zamalali/langchain-code/README.md

 # Provide an error log file for context
 langcode fix --log "errors.log"

-# Combine a description with a log file
+# Combine a description with a log file and verify with a test
-langcode fix "Fix the crash on image upload" --log "upload-crash.log"
+langcode fix "Fix the crash on image upload" --log "crash.log" --test-cmd "npm test"

-# Run tests to verify the fix
-langcode fix "Fix the off-by-one error in pagination" --test-cmd "npm test"
 ```

 ## Contributing